 As with all Scenarios, clean energy is exported primarily as liquid ammonia (as discussed in Sections 10.4.6 and 10.4.7).
 However, the energy required for iron reduction, alumina refining or aluminium smelting is either in the form of hydrogen or electricity.
-As such, the efficiency of ammonia conversion into hydrogen or electricity at the port of delivery is incorporated into the reduced energy exports as per Figure 5 and Figure 6.
-The conversion of ammonia to hydrogen uses typical reformer efficiency of 75%.[9]
-The conversion of ammonia to electricity assumes the thermal efficiency of a CCGT in AEMO's ISP.[10]
+As such, the efficiency of ammonia conversion into hydrogen or electricity at the port of delivery is incorporated into the reduced energy exports as per Figure 4 and Figure 5.
+The conversion of ammonia to hydrogen uses typical reformer efficiency of 75%.^[9] The conversion of ammonia to electricity assumes the thermal efficiency of a CCGT in AEMO's ISP.^[10]

-Figure 5 | Flowchart of energy export transformation for DRI and the impact on E+ Onshoring.
-Incorporates efficiencies of 75% of ammonia reforming and 50% of ammonia to power.[9,11]
+Figure 4 | Flowchart of ammonia energy export displaced by the onshoring of DRI in the E+ONS Onshoring Scenario, assuming that exported ammonia would have been used to process raw Australian iron ore in the importing country.
+This incorporates efficiencies of 75% for ammonia reforming and 50% for ammonia to power.^[9,11]

-Figure 6 | Flowchart of energy export transformation for Aluminium Production and the impact of E+ Onshoring.
-Incorporates efficiencies of 75% of ammonia reforming and 50% of ammonia to power.[9,11]
+Figure 5 | Flowchart of ammonia export displaced by the onshoring of aluminium production in the E+ONS Onshoring Scenario, assuming that exported ammonia would have been used to process Australian bauxite or alumina in the importing country.
+This incorporates efficiencies of 75% for ammonia reforming and 50% for ammonia to power.^[9,11]